Tracing the Roots of Halloween Through History and Myth

 Good people went to Heaven and bad, evil people went to Hell, that is just the way it was

-The Samhain festival was all about paying respects to the dead but the Christians had a concept of underworld being hell.
+The Samhain festival was all about paying respects to the dead but the Christians had a concept of the underworld being hell.
 Bad people went to hell.
-The non-Christians had misspelled or mispronounced the word Samhain and were referring to Samael.
+The non-Christians had misspelt or mispronounced the word Samhain and were referring to Samael.
 The trouble with that to Christians Samael became their version of Satan’s head of the underworld, to others like the Jewish faith Samael was an angel of the dead serving god.
 This twist of the tongue twisted the fate of how this now was all being perceived.
 Scaremongering went on, controllers reinvented the dead as evil ghosts and out to get people.
-The Faeries that the Celts had in their belief system relabelled as being neither in heaven with the angels or in hell with demons more of an in-between stage until judgment day.
+The Faeries that the Celts had in their belief system relabelled as being neither in heaven with the angels nor in hell with demons more of an in-between stage until judgment day.

-Some document and argue that it was during the rising of Christianity, that the concept of Hell with its devil, Satan and the contrast of Heaven and it’s angels was first introduced.
+Some document and argue that it was during the rising of Christianity, that the concept of Hell with its devil, Satan and the contrast of Heaven and its angels was first introduced.
 Prior to that, there were no such fears or ultimatums.
 At the time the spin doctors promoting these new ideas were, on the one hand, wanting all people to convert to their religion and wanting to extinguish non-converters, perceived as trouble makers evildoers or beyond salvation.
-What better way than to dispel their beliefs as myths and start introducing in their eyes acceptable ways to see things that suited their narrative of control or domination.
-The fear instilled control, or else suffer the consequences, punishment murder.
+What better way than to dispel their beliefs as myths and start introducing in their eyes acceptable ways to see things that suited their narrative of control or domination?
+The fear instilled control, or else suffer the consequences and punishment of murder.
 Whilst some may blame the Christians for this turn of events as with any form of change it will always bring a revolt no matter who the armies call themselves.

-‘All Hallows eve’ and All Souls’ Day, Days of the Dead
+‘All Hallows Eve’ and All Souls’ Day, Days of the Dead

 As the 10th C came to a close, they set All Souls up on 2nd November so that Christians/ Catholics could pay their respects and honour their dead.
-Until this point, all hallows eve had been a combination of beliefs that added over time to the mystique of the night.
+Until this point, all Hallows Eve had been a combination of beliefs that added over time to the mystique of the night.
 Almost as if one could touch base with all past and present faiths in one space of time.
-Perhaps Mexico has another way to see this they classify All Hallows Eve, All Saints’ Day and All Souls Day as “Days of the Dead” “Los Dias de Los Muertos”.
+Perhaps Mexico has another way to see this they classify All Hallows Eve, All Saints’ Day and All Souls Day as “Days of the Dead” or “Los Dias de Los Muertos”.